LeonLdv/RemoteHttpTester/README.md

 Each of the services is used simple architecture since services logic is simple and services is tiny.

-**In progress:** unit and integration tests, containerization, clusterization, logging exceptions via middleware, authentification and so on.
+**In progress:**  unit and integration tests, containerization, clusterization, logging exceptions via middleware, authentification, removing redundant assemblies to make services tinier and so on.